 Inclusive Recreation allows people of all abilities, including those with physical or cognitive disabilities to participate together.
 This promotes diversity and adds value for participants with and without disabilities.

 Thornton includes people of all abilities in our recreation programs.
 We strive to not only meet the requirements of the ADA but to create a welcoming and supportive community.
-If you see a program offered in the Thornton Activities Guide that you would like to participate in but require accommodation or inclusion support, please answer yes on the related question during registration or contact the AIR Coordinator.
+If you see a program offered in the Thornton Activities Guide that you would like to participate in but require accommodation or inclusion support, please submit this Inclusion Support Request Form, answer yes on the related question during registration, or contact the AIR Coordinator directly.
 An assessment may be completed to determine what type of reasonable accommodations or inclusion support is needed.
-Please submit requests at least two weeks in advance of your desired start date.
+When possible, please submit requests at least two weeks in advance of your desired start date.
 For more information, please contact Becky Post, AIR Coordinator at 720-977-5702 or becky.post@thorntonCO.gov.